daytonn/architecture-js/README.md

     })();
 ```

-This is a slightly contrived but not wholly unrealistic example of how you can use the architect template generator.
-Some blueprints contain default templates which work without the presence of a `/templates` folder.
+This is obviously a contrived but not wholly unrealistic example of how you can use the architect template generator.
+Some blueprints contain default templates of their own which are available without the presence of a `/templates` folder.
+These templates should be documented by the blueprint's authors.

 ## Package Management
 _(Not Yet Implemented)_